abhinavbh08/Shopify_Intern_Task/README.md

 <!-- Add image from replit -->

 Alternatively this can be deployed on repl.it by following these steps.
+1. Open repl.it and click on import from github.
-1. Import this repository on repl.it.
-The libraries will be installed once this is imported.
+2. Import this repository on repl.it.
+Give the link for the repository in repl.it.
+3. The libraries will be installed once this is imported.
-2. Click on run.
+4. Click on run.
 This will run the web app.

 Please note that it is highly recommended the view the app in a new tab by clicking the button in repl.it to expand to the new tab.
 <!-- Add image from replit. -->